dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 Large incumbent enterprises exist because they **did things right**.
 They made good choices, hired good people and created outstanding products and services.
 The fact they were so successful under the old paradigms is exactly what makes it so hard to adapt to new ones.

-Enterprises are realizing they are now becoming **software companies**, and the people running a software company need to know how to do that.
-There needs to be digital training at every level of the organization, including in the boardroom and executive suite.

 Transformation by consensus, or by occasional hackathon, will not work, because transformation is not iteration from a low baseline: it requires making fundamental changes to an organization’s structure and processes.
 Digital transformation is about **business transformation**.
 It involves making fundamental changes to the organization's core processes and workforce.

+Enterprises are realizing they are now becoming **software companies**, and the people running a software company need to know how to do that.
 Organizations that want to thrive in the digital age need to wield the political will to radically transform themselves, rather than adopting superficial solutions.
 They must redesign how they operate, redesign their internal structure, and re-staff.
 Given what we know about the challenges of organizational change this will likely fail.

-What may work is to create a "digital" organization that is segregated the parent company.
+What works better is to create a "digital" organization that is segregated the parent company.
 This new organization can recruit the talent it needs and operate like a startup.
 The challenge is to make this new organization as separate as possible; it has to be able to choose what corporate functions it taps into, otherwise it is yoked to the same "chassis" as the parent.

 Many organizations have created in-house VC funds to seek out promising startups and take a stake in them to secure their digital future.
 This approach creates the maximum amount of independence and separation.
 This is the clearest way to compete on a level playing field with the "Industry+Tech" startups that plan to make you irrelevant.

 ### 2. Cost Allocation

 Poor cost allocation models create all manner of suboptimal enterprise behavior.
 They create a sense of **helplessness** for the department receiving the allocation.
-Leaders feel they are unable to manage the allocation amount or service level.
+Leaders on the receiving end feel they are unable to manage the allocation amount or service level.
 Maybe they would like a lower (or higher) service level and are willing to sacrifice (or pay) for the privilege.
-But the enterprise usually only offers limited options, generally "one price, one service level".
+But there are typically limited options, generally "one price, one service level".

-Worse, the models that build up the costs to be allocated are usually only known inside the allocating organization and rarely reflect reality.
-If the organization receiving the allocation wants to "pull out" and buy the service from a third party they are usually told they can't because that would simply drive up costs for the remaining parties (same pie, bigger slices).
+Worse, the models that build up the costs to be allocated are only known inside the allocating organization and rarely reflect reality.
+If the organization receiving the allocation wants to "pull out" and buy the service from a third party they are usually told they can't because that would simply drive up costs for the remaining business units (same pie, bigger slices).

-They conclude that if they can't change the allocation they can make damn sure to get the best possible service level.
+Leaders conclude that if they can't change the allocation they can make damn sure to get the best possible service level.
 So they begin to beat on the organization supplying the service.
 This of course eventually ruins the working relationship between them and continues until all parties **thoroughly dislike each other**.
 It goes without saying that things do not move quickly or efficiently at this point because the parties stop speaking to each other, and in really bad cases they actively sabotage each other.

 Cost allocations must be completely transparent, and both costs and service levels must be benchmarked against the market.
 The receiving organization must be given the freedom to opt out.
 Finally, the enterprise must recognize that many costs should simply not be allocated, especially for those centralized services that divisions or subsidiaries are forced to adopt.